Classic Bronco Restoration GuideLast Updated August 8, 2023 | Meghan Drummond

 Rust is a common problem in older vehicles.
 The Bronco is no exception to that rule.
 Rust typically forms wherever dirt and water can collect.
 This includes likely candidates, like the rocker panels and wheel wells, but also the hood cowl area and floor pans.

 In other cases, you’ll need to talk to a body shop and look into patch welds.
 It’s important to treat rust at this stage in the process.
 If you continue and paint over rust that isn’t removed, you’ll end up getting a strange bubble effect.
 You’ve likely seen this on other restorations, and it’s always unfortunate.
-Completely dealing with the rust now will prevent future heartache.
+Completely dealing with the surface rust now will prevent future deep rust.

 Dents and Ding Repair